Spiritual Warfare: Sword of the Spirit 4 (the sword)

 Psalm 46:10: “Be still, and know that I am God.
 I will be exalted among the nations, I will be exalted in the earth.”

-Psalm 51:1-2: “Have mercy on me, O God, according to Your unfailing love; according to your great compassion.
-Blot out my transgressions.
+Psalm 51:1-2: “Have mercy on me, O God, according to Your unfailing love; according to Your great compassion blot out my transgressions.
 Wash away all my iniquity and cleanse me from my sin.”

 Psalm 51:10-12 (KJV): “Create in me a clean heart, O God, and renew a right spirit within me.
 Cast me not away from Thy presence; and take not Thy Holy Spirit from me.
-Restore unto me the joy of Thy salvation; and uphold me with Thy free [generous, willing] spirit.”
+Restore unto me the joy of Thy salvation; and uphold me with Thy free spirit.”

 Psalm 52:8b-9a: “I trust in God’s unfailing love for ever and ever.
 I will praise You forever for what You have done; in Your name I will hope, for Your name is good.”